Memstate + Cursor

 }

-.cursor/mcp.jsonMemory is scoped to this project.
-Commit this file to share Memstate setup with your team.
+.cursor/mcp.jsonScoped to this project.
+Commit this file to share the Memstate setup with your team.

 Cursor Settings UI